One of the first questions most people ask when defining their email marketing strategy is, “What’s the best day to send emails?”

 For example, if your audience is mostly entrepreneurs, they will have very different email habits than school teachers.
 Looking at what works in your industry will give you insight into how your audience might behave.

-MarTech recently reported on a study that breaks down the best days to send emails based on specific industry.
+MarTech recently reported on a study that breaks down the best days to send emails based on the specific industry.
 According to their research, the best day and time to send emails are:

 - eCommerce: Wednesday at 10 a.m.